-In order to provide a comprehensive and effective protection on your trademark rights, trademark applications which have been filed with the Turkish Patent and Trademark Office or have been published in the Official Trademark Bulletin can be watched and the trademarks which are identical or similar to your trademarks can be reported to you.
+In order to provide comprehensive and effective protection on your trademark rights, trademark applications that have been filed with the Turkish Patent and Trademark Office or have been published in the Official Trademark Bulletin can be watched and the trademarks which are identical or similar to your trademarks can be reported to you.
 Through opposition proceedings, such potential infringing marks can be blocked before they mature into registration.
-This will avoid you from time and money consuming procedures such as filing and prosecuting court suits in Turkey.
+This will avoid you from time and money-consuming procedures such as filing and prosecuting court suits in Turkey.

 Customs Regulation in Turkey